 In the fall of 2010 I went to Ethiopia and Kenya with 11 other businessmen to meet with pastors, business leaders and see the results of micro-finance.
-I witnessed the poorest of poor in the most in-humane circumstances developing small businesses with a high level of work ethic and attention to detail.
+I witnessed the poorest of poor in the most inhumane circumstances developing small businesses with a high level of work ethic and attention to detail.
 They had a peaceful and a loving spirit that seemed so out of place considering their hopeless circumstances.
-Though they had the skills to make great products they lacked access to a sustainable marketplace, in addition to wide spread corruption.
+Though they had the skills to make great products, they lacked access to a sustainable marketplace.
+In addition, corruption is widespread.

-While walking through the Kibera slums of Nairobi, a vision came to me: What if a one to one relationship could be created between the fortunate few in the U.S. and the marginalized many in the poorest regions of the world through the purchase of high quality products made by the poor?
-What if it could be a purchase that would include enough money to help provide skill training, business training, tools and personal income?
-It’d allow the business owner to take control of their lives and provide essential family needs (food, clean water, clothing, and shelter).
-A relationship providing tangible, sustainable life change.
+While walking through the Kibera slums of Nairobi, a vision came to me: What if a one to one relationship could be created between the fortunate few and the marginalized many in the poorest regions of the world through the purchase of high-quality, handmade, market-relevant fashion supporting dignified jobs for poorest on the planet?
+And what if each “crafter” was paid enough to take control of their lives and provide essential family needs (shelter, food, clean water, clothing, and medical)?.
+A relationship providing tangible, sustainable life change, and a chance to break the cycle of poverty and slavery.
 Not a hand-out, but an investment in the well being of others who don’t have the same opportunities we enjoy in the U.S.

 After my return from Africa I couldn’t shake the hunger to develop a business model to help the hurting.
-As I shared my vision with friends it became increasing clear that I was to move forward.
-The one friend that shared my passion the most was Tony Chen.
-The more we discussed our hearts desires to help others and leave a legacy of love, the more it became clear that we were to partner in this journey to engage the fortunate few in helping the marginalized many.
-Welcome to MOVEMENT121!
+As I shared my vision with friends it became increasing clear that I was to move forward to engage the fortunate few in helping the marginalized many.
+Welcome to CAUSEGEAR, For Human Justice!